rrastgoufard/Morph_Ardour/readme.md

 The __target_enabled parameter determines whether this target's automation is controlled or not.

 The __target_linear parameter allows switching between linear interpolation or discrete selection when going through different values.
 Using discrete will allow step sequencing.

+The __target_skew parameter skews, bends, or stretches the transfer curve of the parameter.
+Easiest to see this in action by setting Visualize to a skewed target.

 The remaining parameters store up to 10 values for the target automation lane, and the target_control_point_count parameter dictates how many of those 10 values are interpolated between as the main controller slides between 0 and 1.